JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: PEARLS Calibration, Mosaicing and Data Quality

-\sn {\bf \bul NIRCam Flat Fields:}\ The accuracy of the NIRCam flat-fields is better than 7\% rms (B. Sunnquist; private communication), and has improved to $\sim$2\% with the most recent release of the flat fields captured in jwst\_0952.pmap\_filters.
-We process our images with this context file to estimate the sky-SB values in each exposure and assess their quality in \S\ \ref{sec5}.
-Table~3 summarizes the parameters that characterize the 0.9--4.5~\mum\ galaxy counts and integrated galaxy light, which are needed in Tables~4--5 (see Section~\ref{sec5}).
-Table~4 gives the predicted and observed sky-SB for the three PEARLS targets observed in 4--8 broad-band NIRCam filters, and Table~5 for TNJ1338 and its five medium-band filters.
+\sn {\bf \bul NIRCam Flat Fields:}\ The accuracy of the NIRCam flat-fields is better than 7\% rms (B. Sunnquist; private communication) and has improved to $\sim$2\% with the release of the flat fields captured in jwst\_0952.pmap\_filters {\ch and most recently jwst\_0995.pmap\_filters.
+We processed our images with this latest} context file to estimate the sky-SB values in each exposure and assess their quality in Section~{sec5}.
+Table~3 summarizes the parameters that characterize the 0.9--4.5~\mum\ galaxy counts and integrated galaxy light, which are needed in Tables~4--5.
+(See Section~\ref{sec5}.)
+Table~4 gives the predicted and observed sky-SB for the three PEARLS targets observed in 4--8 broad-band NIRCam filters, and Table~5 gives the values for TNJ1338 and its five medium-band filters.